Central Serous Retinopathy

 Can stress really cause an eye problem?

-Yes.
-CSR is one of the clearest examples of stress affecting the eyes.
+CSR has a well-recognized association with stress physiology and steroid exposure, though not all cases are stress-caused.
 The mechanism likely involves stress hormones (cortisol) affecting the choroidal blood vessels and RPE barrier.
-Stress reduction is a genuine part of treatment.
+Stress reduction can be a useful part of management.

 How long should I wait before getting treatment?